 Lindsay Whitehurst, ASSOCIATED PRESS

-The new law appears to clear the way for the largest online discount seller, Utah-based 1-800 Contacts, to disregard minimum prices set by the lens makers and sell at a discount across state lines, said Steve DelBianco, executive director of the Internet sellers trade group NetChoice.
+The measure halted by the appeals court would allow 1-800 Contacts, one of the nation’s biggest lens suppliers, to disregard minimum prices set by the manufacturers and sell discount lenses across state lines, according to Steve DelBianco, executive director of the trade group NetChoice.

-But the discounters say that the minimum prices hurt customers by making lenses more expensive.
-The discount giant Costco says the manufacturer’s minimum price rules forced them to raise prices by more than 20 percent on some brands.
-Prices on the popular Acuvue Oasys brand increased from about $52 for a 12-pack to about $68 last year, according to court papers.
+Discount giant Costco says the rules forced it to raise prices by more than 20 percent on some brands.
+The popular Acuvue Oasys brand increased from about $52 for a 12-pack to about $68 last year, according to court papers.

-The minimum price rules have also drawn ire elsewhere, sparking 40 class action lawsuits across the country and scrutiny from Congress since the manufacturers started setting them about two years ago, according to Monday’s ruling.
-Nine states have considered similar legislation similar to that passed in Utah.
+The minimum price rules also have drawn ire elsewhere, sparking 40 class-action lawsuits across the country and scrutiny from Congress since the manufacturers started setting them about two years ago, according to Benson’s ruling.
+Nine states have considered legislation similar to that passed in Utah.

-A constitutional law expert said Wednesday that the law doesn’t appear to run afoul of interstate commerce rules because it bolsters competition rather than protects a local company.
+A constitutional law expert said the law doesn’t appear to violate those rules because it doesn’t give perks to a local company or clash with laws in other states.

 Copyright 2015 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.